We're loading the full news article for you. This includes the article content, images, author information, and related articles.

 The trial of Senator Mandago over the Sh1.1 billion Finland scholarship scandal resumes, with parents demanding justice for the dashed dreams of their children.

-Mandago and his co-accused face charges of conspiracy to steal over Sh1.1 billion meant for overseas education.
-Parents who sold land and livestock to fund their children’s education have camped outside the court, demanding refunds.
-"We want our money, not excuses," shouted a parent during the proceedings.
-"Our children are depressed at home while they walk free."
+“We want our money, not excuses,” shouted one parent during the court session.
+“Our children are depressed at home while they walk free.”

 Keep the conversation in one place—threads here stay linked to the story and in the forums.